ligato/docs/docs/plugins/vpp-plugins.md

   - `forwarding` to enable or disable forwarding.
 <br></br>
   - `nat_interfaces` list of interfaces enabled for NAT.
-If the interface does not exist in VPP, The KV scheduler caches it, for use later.
+If the interface does not exist in VPP, The KV scheduler caches it, for later use.
 You must define every interface with a logical name, and the `is_outside` boolean.
 <br></br>
   - `address_pool` list of "NAT-able" IP addresses.
 <br></br>
   - `virtual_reassembly` for datagram fragmentation handling.
-This allows th  correct recalculation of higher-level checksums.
+This allows the  correct recalculation of higher-level checksums.

 ---